English cricket team in Australia and New Zealand in 1881–82: Test series

 Throughout the series, overs consisted of four deliveries each.

-First Test – Melbourne
+1st Test

 Whilst this match was designated as a timeless Test, the ship that was due to take the tourists to New Zealand was set to depart on the morning of 4 January.
 The authorities pushed back the ship's departure time to 3:45 pm in the hope that the match would yield a result.
 However, it was all in vain as after 55 overs in the fourth innings Australia were still 156 runs short of their target with three wickets down.
 The result was Test cricket's first ever draw.